dojoengine/book/docs/pages/getting-started/quick-start.md

 ### Install Scarb (optional)

 To ensure the proper functioning of the language server, your local `Scarb` version must be equal to or higher than the Dojo's Cairo version.
-To accomplish this, first check your Dojo's Cairo version.
-To achieve this, run the following command:
+To accomplish this, first check your Dojo's Cairo version running the following command:

 ```bash
 sozo --version